quexten/goldwarden/Readme.md

 ## Goldwarden

-Goldwarden is a Bitwarden compatible CLI tool written in Go.
-It focuses on features for Desktop integration, and enhanced security measures that other tools do not provide, such as:
+Goldwarden is a Bitwarden compatible desktop integration written in Go.
+It focuses on providing useful desktop features that the official tools do not (yet) have or are not willing to add, and enhanced security measures that other tools do not provide, such as:

 - Support for SSH Agent (Git signing and SSH login)
 - Support for injecting environment variables into the environment of a cli command
-- System wide autofill
+- System wide autotype
 - Biometric authentication (via Polkit) for each credential access
 - Vault content is held encrypted in memory and only briefly decrypted when needed
 - Kernel level memory protection for keys (via the memguard library)